gianlacasella/ScientificGraphingCalculator/README.md

 ![Screenshot](/img/7.JPG)

 As you can see in the previous picture, the window has a left frame that works as scientific calculator, a center frame to show the operations made, and the right frame is a plotter.
-On this frame, you have to intoduce X and Y min and max, which are the plot axis limits.
+On this frame, you have to introduce X and Y min and max, which are the plot axis limits.
 Then, you can choose a function to plot and a color.

 It is necessary to introduce the function in the same way as you would introduce it on the Python interpreter.
 Example: